kinderp/esercizio/README.md

 * datatype.Room is a room :)
 * datatype.Route is a hop (room visitted + direction) in a completed route.
 So a completed route is a list of Route istances
 * datatype.Router is the builder of the completed route.
 It implements dfs.
-* datatype.Map is an implementation of a adjacency matrix.
+* datatype.Map is an implementation of a adjacency list.
 Is an array of lists: each elem in the array represent a room and link to a list taht holds all the neighbosr of that room
 * datatype.Node is an element into an adjacency matrix.
 It is composed by a link to a Room and the direction.
 * hashrooms is a simple Dict that holds all the Room istances created from json file.
 The Node instances (in a Map instance) holds Room pointing to this data memory.
 ```